npm/cli/doc/cli/npm-unpublish.md

 Even if a package version is unpublished, that specific name and version combination can never be reused.
 In order to publish the package again, a new version number must be used.
-Additionally, new versions of unpublished packages may not be republished until 24 hours have passed.
+Additionally, new versions of packages with every version unpublished may not be republished until 24 hours have passed.

 With the default registry (`registry.npmjs.org`), unpublish is only allowed with versions published in the last 72 hours.
 If you are trying to unpublish a version published longer ago than that, contact support@npmjs.com.